BlueBrain/nexus-web/docs/studio/studios.md

 ### What is a Studio?

 A studio is a collection of organized queries organized in a table layout for users to quickly access relevant data in a customizable way.
 Studio authors can create a studio to match a specific topic, and create organization schemes called workspaces and dashboards to access various aspects of that data.

 For example, a studio might cover all datasets from the `Neocortex`, with a workspace called `Physiology` and a dashboard called `Morphology Pipeline`.

 In essence, a studio is a UI layer that performs queries according to a configuration that lives in a Nexus instance as a Resource.
 It has a `label` for a meaningful title and a `description` field to convey to the users what sort of data they can expect to find there.
 Most importantly, a studio configuration has a `workspace` collection.

-A studio will be given a URI for navigation or sharing

 ```json
 {